Rishav-12/tictactoe/README.md

 * Both CLI and GUI formats available

 ### How to use
+1. `pip install rich`
 1. The game follows the basic Tic-Tac-Toe rules.
 Just follow the on-screen instructions.
-2. Now, you can also play the game on a simple Graphical Tkinter window.
+1. Now, you can also play the game on a simple Graphical Tkinter window.